aid4mh/QPrism/README.md

 ## Acknowledgments

-Supported by CAMH / Krembil Center of Neuroinformatics
+Supported by CAMH / Krembil Center of Neuroinformatics. \
+The authors also like to acknowledge Aditi Surendra for designing the module function illustration.

 ## Authors
 - [@Ramzi Halabi](https://github.com/RamziHalabi)